 Transfer time from inverter to bypass, or bypass to inverter is less than 4 ms.

 The Off-line/On-line mode is changed from one to the other by pressing the ON button for 2.5-3 seconds and release, when both input sources are available and output conditions are normal.
 The operational mode cannot be changed during an abnormal or fault condition.

 Remote monitoring is a prime consideration and requirement to manage multiple network elements from a central location.
-Each utility inverter or telecom inverter is manufactured with an expansion slot to support the Majorsine-SNMP card installation in the field, at the time of service commissioning.
+Each utility inverter or telecom inverter is manufactured with an expansion slot to support the Majorsine-NMC3 card installation in the field, at the time of service commissioning.

 The Majorsine telecom inverter family allows bypass alarm configuration.
 End users can disable the bypass alarm when deployed into applications without a “mains” ac power circuit.
 Link: Programmable Option